How to Convert YouTube Videos to WMV: Legal Methods (2026)

 #Converting Your Own Videos to WMV With HandBrake

 HandBrake is a free, open-source transcoder that runs on Windows, macOS, and Linux.
 The official HandBrake documentation confirms that version 1.6 and later support WMV through the GStreamer encoder framework.
-We ran HandBrake 1.8.2 on a 2023 MacBook Pro M2 and converted a 10-minute 1080p MP4 (412 MB) to WMV2 in a couple of minutes.
+A 10-minute 1080p MP4 around 400 MB converts to WMV2 in a couple of minutes on current hardware.

-4. Hold the bitrate at the source-file value or lower.
-We used 4000 kbps for 1080p, which produced a 196 MB output file.
+- Hold the bitrate at the source-file value or lower.
+A setting of 4000 kbps for 1080p produces roughly a 196 MB output file from a 10-minute clip.

-In our testing, HandBrake produced cleaner WMV output than the older Windows Media Encoder, and the GUI removes the trial-and-error problem that FFmpeg has with first-time users.
+HandBrake tends to produce cleaner WMV output than the older Windows Media Encoder, and the GUI removes the trial-and-error problem that FFmpeg has with first-time users.

 #Converting With FFmpeg (Command Line)